RoboticsURJC-students/2017-tfg-richard-nicklas/README.md

   * LogicGates

   * RAM
-      ** RAM
+      -RAM

-      ** RGB_RAM
+      -RGB_RAM
           Custom Storage to handle 24bit-RGB Data
   * HexImgStorage

         I developed a new module that read hexadecimal data from an image file and stored it in the RAM/RGB_RAM module
   * HexImageFilter

    Finally managed to do some simple Image Processing.
 Added a new module to the previous project that read the RGB data from the RGB_RAM Module and applied simple RGB filters to delete the R/G/B components from the hexadecimal data from the BMP image.